 Low income households are also likely to have a reduced capacity to replace or repair uninsured goods or belongings – over 7 million adults in the UK have less than £1,000 in savings.
 Often they may have no other choice than to use solutions that are more costly in the long run, such as credit.

 This partnership project will identify the causes of the poverty premium within the insurance sector – and the solutions to address it.
-The final report, to be published later this year, will describe the key problems experienced by low income consumers, and their causes.
+The final report will describe the key problems experienced by low income consumers, and their causes.
 It will also make recommendations for regulators, policymakers and industry.